 It’s hard not to notice the change in traffic commutes when schools resume in August and snowbirds return later in the fall.
 Holiday and vacation travelers to Florida with intentions on escaping the cold in the north also add to the increased number of cars on the road during the winter months.

 With more cars on the road, the unfortunate likelihood of you or a loved one being in a car accident dramatically increases.
 While we don’t mean to frighten you with this information, we do want you to be informed and prepared.

-After a car accident, you may be confused, shaken up and hopefully not seriously injured.
+After a car accident in Florida, you may be confused, shaken up and hopefully not seriously injured.
 Your mind and emotions are scattered and it’s hard to think straight.

 However, if you are involved in a car accident, there are several things you need to do to protect yourself:

 Assess Your Medical Injuries